Artem6evelev/Artem6evelev/README.md

 <br >

-I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and tjat's why CoderOne Youtube Channel exists!
+I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and that's why ARTcodeSH Youtube Channel exists!

 #### What is ARTcodeSH?

-CoderOne is a youtube channel for learning Web/Mobile development, coding and design.
+ARTcodeSH is a youtube channel for learning Web/Mobile development, coding and design.
 Including new technologies and frameworks and anything really related to development world.

 #### Github Stats